mlibrary/about-publishing/src/content/features/equity-justice-and-inclusion.md

             happy few.
           name: Maria Hansen
           title: International Arts Leader
-    subheading: Inclusion is a sense of belonging
+    subheading: Inclusion is a sense of belonging.
+These books describe strategies for achieving this; in the classroom and in society.
 related_stories:
   - ""
 ---